-The development board provides several power options for the module:
+The development board provides a number of options to provide power to the module:

-- 5 V power from a USB port - Power from an external power supply via screw terminals - Power from an external mains power block via a 2.1 mm DC connector - Power via Pin 9 of the RS232 adaptor
+- 5V Power from a USB port - Power from an external power supply via screw terminals - Power from an external mains power block via a 2.1 mm DC connector - Power via Pin 9 of the RS232 adaptor

-The development kit includes a USB cable to provide power to the development board.
+The developer kit includes a USB cable to provide power to the development board.
 This should be plugged into a PC USB port, a USB hub, or a mains adaptor with a USB output.
 If a hub is used, it should be a powered USB hub to ensure that sufficient current is available at the port being used.
-The BT730 series modules can be driven by the current available at a USB port.
+The BT740 series modules can be driven by the current available at a USB port.

-Jumper JP2 is used to select an external power source on the screw terminals (Figure 2).
+Jumper JP2 is used to select an external power source on the screw terminals.

-Note: MC55 Supply is not intended for use with the BT730 series; this relates to a legacy use of the development motherboard only.
+Note: MC55 Supply is not for use with the BT740 - this relates to a legacy use of the Development Motherboard only.